Universal-Connect-Project/ucw-app/PREFERENCES.md

 ## Provider Credentials

-As mentioned above, it is important to understand, that for any providers listed in the section labeled `defaultProvider` or `supportedProviders`, you must provide your own credentials for each of these providers in the `./apps/server/.env` file.
+__NOTE:__ For any providers listed in the section labeled `supportedProviders`, you must provide your own credentials for each of these providers in the `./apps/server/.env` file.
+You need to have credentials for a minimum of one provider in order for the UCW to function correctly.

-Follow these links to sign-up for credentials for each provider:
+Follow these links to sign-up for credentials for each provider that the UCW currently supports:

 - MX - [Register for a developer account](https://dashboard.mx.com/sign_up)
-  - Once you have created an account, go to [https://dashboard.mx.com/home](https://dashboard.mx.com/home), and look for your `API Key` and `Client ID`, and put those values in `./apps/server/.env`
+  - Once you have created an account, go to [https://dashboard.mx.com/home](https://dashboard.mx.com/home), and look for your `API Key` and `Client ID`.
+Put those values in `./apps/server/.env`
 - Sophtron - [Register for a developer account](https://sophtron.com/Account/Register)
-  - Once you have created an account, go to [https://sophtron.com/Manage](https://sophtron.com/Manage), and look for your `UserId` and `AccessKey`, and put those values in `./apps/server/.env`
+  - Once you have created an account, go to [https://sophtron.com/Manage](https://sophtron.com/Manage), and look for your `UserId` and `AccessKey`.
+Put those values in `./apps/server/.env`

 ## Preference Settings

-Below are details regarding what each setting means.
+Here are details for what each setting means.

-`defaultProvider` (`string`) - This allows you to set the default aggregator for all connections.
+`defaultProvider` (`string`) - Set the default aggregator for all connections.
+This value is used as a fall-back in cases where other providers you also support are not available.

 ```
 "defaultProvider": "mx"
 ```

-`supportedProviders` (`string[]`) - This allows you to set which providers you want to use for connections.
+`supportedProviders` (`string[]`) - Set which providers you want to use for connections.

 ```
 "supportedProviders": [